wadcom/kisarra-docs/README.md

  * 5 players: 33x33
  * 6 players: 36x36

 The length of a cell side is 20km.

+There is a Betirium source near each player's base, in the distance between 150 to 187.5kms.

 ### Betirium Density

+There is a number of Betirium areas on the map; this number is the same as the number of players.

+Betirium density within an area decreases exponentially from the area center (the "source") outwards.

-The density of a Betirium spot depends on how far it is from the center of the map.
+The density of Betirium at the center of an area depends on how far it is from the center of the map.
 The expected density decreases linearly from 60 at the center of the map to 40 at the edge.

+The actual density of a Betirium source varies randomly from 0.9 to 1.1 of the expected density.
+For example, the source at the very center of the map will have the actual density between 54 (= 60 * 0.9) and 66 (= 60 * 1.1).

 ## Supplies